MichaelELeonard/Home_Sales/README.md

 #### The cached data was partition by the ‘date_built’ field and Query #4 was re-run to check for processing time improvements
 <img src="ReadMe Pics/Pic 10.png" width="285" height="481">

-# Processing Cashing and Partitions
+# Query #4 Cashing and Partition Results
 Query #4 was cached and partitioned to compare query processing speed improvements.
 When comparing the processing time results between the original dataset, cached data, and the partition/cached data, increased processing times were observed.
 The cached data showed a 55.61% performance improvement, and the partition/cached data showed a 62.66% performance improvement over the processing time of the original query.
 The runtimes between the three queries can be seen below.

 <br>